summersummerx/dsnano_capstone/README.md

 ## The blog post could be found:

 ## Acknowlegement:
-The project is using data provided by Arvato Financial Solutions through Udacity.
+The project is using AZ Direct GmbH data provided through Udacity.